beets3d/FutureMakers/docs/projects/keyboard_cap/index.md

 **Contents:**

-- **Advanced/Intermediate:**
-  - In Fusion 360, create the keycap base using your measured dimensions or a provided mechanical drawing.
-Model the MX-style stem to ensure compatibility with your keyboard switches.
-  - Once your base and stem are modeled, design the donut-themed top and merge it with the base.
-  - Export the finished keycap model in STL format.

-- **Beginner:**
-  - Use a ready-made keycap base or import a reference model, focusing on the creative aspects like sculpting the donut, frosting, and sprinkles.
-  - Attach your creative design to the provided base and export the combined model as an STL file.

 1. Export the finished keycap model in STL format.
 2. Import the STL into your slicer software (e.g., Bambu Studio).
 3. Adjust orientation for best print quality (stem down recommended).